Doctor Victor: Founding and early days: 2012–2015

-Debut album, touring, and Eurovision Song Contest: 2016–18
+Debut album, touring, and Eurovision Song Contest: 2016–2018

 Doctor Victor's debut album, 1st Prescription, was released on 21 March 2016 and two months later, they were chosen by AC/DC as their support band for the Prague show of their Rock or Bust World Tour.
-In February 2017, they launched their first official tour, named Music Is My Drug Tour, at clubs and festivals across Czechia.
+In February 2017, they launched their first official tour, named Music Is My Drug Tour, at clubs and festivals across the Czech Republic.
 In May, they were on the cover of the magazine Rock & All.
 In the summer of 2017, they performed in the United Kingdom for the first time, playing six cities, including London.
 In October, the band revealed that they would be collaborating on the upcoming solo album of Dan McCafferty, original lead singer of Nazareth.
 The album, titled Last Testament, was released in 2019 and featured Doctor Victor on the track "My Baby".

 The band's single "StandUP" was released in January 2018, together with an announcement of its inclusion in the Czech national selection for the Eurovision Song Contest.
 The song was chosen out of more than 400 submissions from all over the world.
 Doctor Victor went back on tour in 2018 and travelled to the UK as well as other European countries, including Germany, the Netherlands, and Austria.
 After finishing their summer tour, they were selected among the top ten semi-finalists in the KISS KRUISE 2018 competition.
 Also in 2018, the band opened for The Dead Daisies in Prague.